 Financial Instruments are contracts that give rise to a financial asset in one entity and a financial liability in another.
-The term covers both financial assets such as loans and receivables and financial liabilities such as creditors and borrowings.
+The term covers both financial assets such as cash & equivalents, investments and debtors and financial liabilities such as creditors and borrowings.

-Accounting Policy - Financial Instruments
+Accounting Policy - Financial Instruments Financial Liabilities

-Financial Liabilities